YottaDB/YDBDoc/ProgGuide/internatn.rst

 PATSTART indicates the beginning of the definition text and must appear before the first table definition.

 PATTABLE indicates the beginning of the table definition.
-The keyword PATTABLE is followed by whitespace, then the table name.
+The keyword PATTABLE is followed by a whitespace, then the table name.
 The text file can contain multiple PATTABLEs.

 PATCODE indicates the beginning of a patcode definition.
-The keyword PATCODE is followed by whitespace, then the patcode identifying character.
+The keyword PATCODE is followed by a whitespace, then the patcode identifying character.
 On the next line enter a comma-delimited list of integer codes that satisfy the patcode.
 A PATCODE definition is always included in the most recently named PATTABLE.
 A PATTABLE can contain multiple PATCODEs.

 PATEND indicates the end of the definition text; it must appear after the last table definition.

 To continue the comma-delimited list on multiple lines, place a dash (-) at the end of each line that is not the last one in the sequence.
 To enter comments in the file, begin the line with a semi-colon (;).

-The following example illustrates a possible patcode table called "NEWLANGUAGE," The example has definitions for patcodes "S," which would be a non-standard pattern character, and "L," which would substitute alternative definitions for the standard "L" (or lower case) pattern characters.
+The following example illustrates a possible patcode table called "NEWLANGUAGE".
+The example has definitions for patcodes "S," which would be a non-standard pattern character, and "L," which would substitute alternative definitions for the standard "L" (or lower case) pattern characters.

 Example: